peterlefanulumsdaine/general-type-theories/cleanup-notes.md

 - mostly, functoriality/naturality lemmas for a definition go directly after the definition, certainly in the same file (even if not needed until further downstream)
 - functoriality action on a construction, e.g. derivations, is called [derivation_fmap], or just [FlatRule.fmap] when the construction is the main concept of a file
-- when a construction is functorial in multiple arguments, e.g. [Family.sum], it has a main functoriality lemma [Family.sum_fmap], followed by specialised ones [Family.sum_fmap1], [Family.sum_fmap2] in the arguments individually
+- when a construction is functorial in multiple arguments, e.g. [Family.sum], it has a main functoriality lemma [Family.sum_fmap], followed by specialised ones [Family.sum_fmap1], [Family.sum_fmap2] in the arguments individually; or for disambiguation the individual ones may be named as e.g. [Closure.derivation_fmap_in_theory], [Closure.derivation_fmap_in_hypotheses].
 - the functoriality axioms w.r.t. composition, identities are called e.g. [foo_fmap_compose], [foo_fmap_idmap].

 - exception to the above placement principle: when instances of a definition form the objects of a fibered/displayed category (e.g. raw tt’s fibred over signatures); then the “functoriality” in base morphisms follows the def of the morphisms of the new objects (since it’s seen as showing that the new category is a _fibration_/_opfibration_ over the base)